 Since 2004, the Orange County Human Trafficking Task Force has evolved greatly in function and objectives, partially based on available funding, resources and community support.
 However, our mission has always remained the same: increase human trafficking awareness, identify and close gaps in anti-trafficking efforts, and collaborate in an exchange of services to assist the complex needs of this victim population.

 The Orange County Human Trafficking Task Force is co-chaired by the Anaheim Police Department and Waymakers.
-The lead agencies for the Orange County Human Trafficking Task Force also include the California Highway Patrol, Irvine Police Department, Newport Beach Police Department, Santa Ana Police Department, Orange County District Attorney's Office, Orange County Probation Department, Orange County Social Services Agency, The Salvation Army, U.S. Attorney's Office, and U.S. Department of Homeland Security.
+The lead agencies for the Orange County Human Trafficking Task Force also include the California Highway Patrol, Irvine Police Department, Santa Ana Police Department, Orange County District Attorney's Office, Orange County Probation Department, Orange County Social Services Agency, The Salvation Army, U.S. Attorney's Office, and U.S. Department of Homeland Security.

 For a full timeline of the major milestones of the Orange County Human Trafficking Task Force and collaborative partners, download the 2019 Human Trafficking Victim Report.